Arc of the Sky Prologue

-We’re also going to run optional extra sessions in creative writing with award-winning poet Esther Morgan and Dane Hurst, internationally-renowned dancer and choreographer will be running movement sessions for choir members.
+We’re also running optional extra sessions in creative writing, with award-winning poet Esther Morgan, and movement sessions with Dane Hurst, internationally-renowned dancer and choreographer.

-At this point, we don’t know when it will be safe for us all to start singing together again in person we have come up with the plan that we will start the project on Zoom and if we are able to go back into some kind of safe, socially-distanced singing during the rehearsal period, we will.
-We will also continue to run online rehearsals so that distance learners, and those who still need to shield for health reasons, can still take part.
+We don’t yet know when it will be safe for us all to start singing together again in person.
+If we are able to go back to some kind of safe, socially-distanced singing during the rehearsal period, we will.
+However, we will also continue to run online rehearsals so that distance learners, and those who need to shield for health reasons, can still take part.